Bachelor Nation Reacts To Ashley Iaconetti And Jared Haibon’s Long-Overdue Love Story

 In January, the pair went on a trip to St. Lucia with married Paradise pals Jade Roper and Tanner Tolbert, and that’s when things changed.
 At the urging of Tolbert, Jared finally confessed his feelings for Ashley, despite the fact that she was still dating Kevin Wendt.

 “Tanner loves the theatrics of everything,” Jared said.
 “But he said something that really resonated with me.
-Tanner said ‘It’s more unfair to Ashley if you don’t say anything because you need to give her the opportunity to let her know how you feel and let her make up her own mind.””
+Tanner said ‘It’s more unfair to Ashley if you don’t say anything because you need to give her the opportunity to let her know how you feel and let her make up her own mind.”

 At the airport, Jared even planted a kiss on Ashley just as she was about to board her flight.
 While Iaconetti never cheated on Wendt with Haibon, she later realized her relationship had run its course.
 Jared was still waiting in the wings when she was finally single.

 After Ashley and Jared announced their relationship news, Bachelor Nation reacted on social media in a major way.
-Jade Roper wrote that she is so happy for Jared and Ashley, while Tanner Tolbert, the new couple’s “fairy godfather” simply wrote, “Finally.”
+Jade Roper wrote that she is so happy for Jared and Ashley, while Tanner Tolbert, the new couple’s “fairy godfather,” simply wrote, “Finally.”

 Bachelor executive producer Elan Gale also wished the couple the best, while Paradise alum, Carly Waddell, happily relinquished her “best bachelor love story” status to the new lovebirds.
 (Carly and her husband Evan Bass previously had the cutest BiP love story.)
 Even Kevin Wendt wished his ex the best, writing, “Happy for you both Ash.
 He’s a lucky man.”